Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 ![](/img/article/decoupled.svg)

-Now the two processes are independant and linked by an event.
+Now the two processes are independent and linked by an event.

 ### The benefices of separating concerns